-The tissue-node embeddings are further processed with an LSTM-based jumping knowledge technique to aggregate the intermediate tissue-node representations.
-Finally, the graph-level embedding $h_\hact$ is extracted by summing all the tissue-node representations.
-An $\mlp$ layer followed by softmax operation maps $h_\hact$ to the respective $\troi$ label.
-The model is trained end-to-end to minimize the cross-entropy loss between the ground truth $\troi$ label and softmax output.
+Similar to $\cg$, the tissue-node embeddings in $\tg$ are processed with an $\lstm$-based jumping knowledge technique to aggregate the intermediate tissue-node representations.
+Finally, the graph-level embedding $h_\hact$ is extracted by summing all tissue-node representations.
+An $\mlp$ layer followed by softmax operation provides a mapping from $h_\hact$ to the respective $\troi$ label.
+The model is trained end-to-end to minimize the cross-entropy loss between the softmax output and the ground-truth $\troi$ label.

-Following~\cite{dwivedi20}, we include a graph normalization (GraphNorm) layer followed by a batch normalization (BatchNorm) layer after each $\pna$ layer.
-Graph normalization scales the node feature representation by the number of nodes in the graph.
-Intuitively, it prevents the node representations from graphs of different sizes to be at different scales.
-This normalization helps the network learning discriminative topological patterns when the number of nodes varies significantly within a class.
+Following~\cite{dwivedi20}, after each $\pna$ layer we include graph normalization (GraphNorm) followed by a batch normalization (BatchNorm).
+Graph normalization scales the node features by the number of nodes in the graph.
+Intuitively, it prevents the node representations from being at different scales, for graphs of different sizes.
+This normalization helps the network to learn discriminative topological patterns when the number of nodes vary significantly within a class.